How Schools can help Improve Behaviour in the Classroom

 Aim to respond to disciplinary issues in a calm, consistent and private manner, following the classroom rules for consequences.
 Reacting emotionally or publicly shaming students can compound the bad behaviour by provoking resentment or showing students it pushes the teacher’s buttons.

 Minor issues can often be addressed with non-verbal cues like eye contact or proximity.
-For ongoing behavioural problems, you can take time to understand the underlying cause and take a targeted approach, which may involve counselling, adapted lessons or family contact.
-Removing triggers, accommodating needs and building relationships can reduce conflict.
+For ongoing behavioral problems, you can take time to understand the underlying cause and take a targeted approach, which may involve counseling, adapted lessons, or family contact.
+In some cases, using a behavior intervention plan template can aid with creating structured strategies tailored to individual students to help prevent recurring issues.
+Ultimately, removing triggers, accommodating needs and building relationships can reduce conflict.

 Using Canine Mentors in the Classroom

-Trained therapy dogs in schools as part of a canine assisted programme can improve pupil behaviour, motivation and emotional wellbeing.
+Trained therapy dogs in schools as part of a canine-assisted program can improve pupil behavior, motivation, and emotional well-being.
 Research shows interacting with dogs lowers stress hormones and increases social interaction.
 Walking and reading to a calm, friendly dog provides a soothing activity for agitated children.
 Stroking a dog can help angry or upset students self-regulate their emotions.

 Therapy dogs attend lessons and breaks, providing a reassuring presence and positive motivation for children, including those with special needs.
-Students instinctively moderate their behaviour to avoid upsetting the dog.
-Responsibility for feeding, grooming and walking the dogs also nurtures teamwork and life skills.
-Handled properly, dogs from the Dog Mentor in schools have many benefits for classroom behaviour and relationships.
+Students instinctively moderate their behavior to avoid upsetting the dog.
+Responsibility for feeding, grooming, and walking the dogs also nurtures teamwork and life skills.
+Handled properly, dogs from the Dog Mentor in schools have many benefits for classroom behavior and relationships.

-Implementing behaviour management strategies consistently across the whole school is key for creating an environment where students feel secure and ready to learn.
+Implementing behavior management strategies consistently across the whole school is key for creating an environment where students feel secure and ready to learn.

 Laiba Nayab